-Border police and airlines typically aren’t able to handle travelers with multiple passports.
+Border police and airlines do not handle travelers with multiple passports.

-They expect you to have ONE only passport to identify you.
-Flashing 2 (or more) passports at border checks led to bad results for many people I met in my experience as an immigration lawyer: border officers may easily delay you and let you miss a connecting flight.
+They expect each traveler to have ONE passport.
+Showing two (or more) passports at border checks led to bad results for many people I met in my experience as an immigration lawyer: border officers may easily delay you and let you miss a connecting flight.

 What should you know to avoid any problem at European border checks?

 1. European countries have immigration checks on EXIT, too!

 Most countries in the world have immigration checks only on their entrance.
 Not in Europe.

 Most European States are tied to the Schengen Agreement.
 They share external borders and the area within, a common space uniting more European countries, is called the Schengen area.
 Each traveler is expected to show the passport to the immigration police upon arrival at any point of entry of the Schengen area and also at any point of exit.

 Schengen states (26): Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Spain, Slovakia, Slovenia, Sweden.

 2. You are supposed to show only ONE passport.

 If you have more than one passport, which passport is it best to use?